nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:
 * NUS student
 * Tech savvy and familiar with command line interface
-* is a Teaching Assistant (TA)
+* Is a Teaching Assistant (TA)
-* does not have much time and wants to get manage student contacts efficiently without hassle
+* Does not have much time and wants to manage student contacts and classes efficiently without hassle

 **Value proposition**:<br />